dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 When call returns with failure - leader decrements appropriate nextIndex and retries again.
 When it succeds then we can setup a matchIndex - it will be the same as nextIndex + length (entries) where rpc call succeeded.

+## Raft and CAP ##
+Original paper talks about log consensus for replicated state machines.
+CAP however talks about client request handling.
+Lets say we use that state machines to store key/value pairs.
+And log contains operations like

+    set x 5
+    set y 10

+If client outside the Raft wants to modify some key/value pair it should push a new log entry to the Raft leader.
+Leader will then propagate this entry to the followers.
+Leader can answer client with success only when it has commited this log entry (replicated to majority).
+So our set operation in this scenario is CP.

+Get request from client for some key/value pair can not be served by leader only if we want data to be the newest.
+The get request should also go into the log and be replicated into followers.
+Because it can be that leader already not a real leader, and just has not observed a new term yet.
+This is how sync read in ZooKeeper works for example - sync read causes a write with no data to be performed.

-## Conclusion ##
+## Outro ##
 Raft was quite an interesting challenge that required plenty of reading apart from the Raft paper itself.
+My understanding of Raft and distributed systems improved a lot during this excercise.
+However there are still plenty of things I have missed or deliberately ommited.
-I hope one day I will implement something like this in production system gaining more experience to share.
+I hope one day I will implement something like this in production system gaining more experience/understanding to share.

 ## References ##
 - [Raft visualization](http://thesecretlivesofdata.com/raft/)